The topologyobjects module¶

 False

-The UreyBradley
+The UreyBradley class¶

-class defines a covalent bond-like interaction between
+The UreyBradley class defines a covalent bond-like interaction between

 two atoms separated by a valence angle, adding anharmonicity to purely harmonic

 angle terms.
-The interface to UreyBradley
+The interface to UreyBradley terms is analogous to those

-for Bond
+for Bond and Angle above.

-The Dihedral
+The Dihedral class¶

 described above, and behaves in an analogous way.
 There are a couple unique

 aspects to Dihedrals, though.
-A Dihedral
+A Dihedral can be an improper dihedral

 (in which all 4 atoms are ideally coplanar, with the third atom being the

 “central” atom bonded to all of the others).
-The Dihedral
+The Dihedral instance has

-that indicates whether or not it is an improper
+a boolean attribute improper that indicates whether or not it is an improper

 torsion.

-The Improper
+The Improper class¶

-class is strictly an improper torsion, and is used where
+The Improper class is strictly an improper torsion, and is used where

 certain force fields utilize a separate functional form for “proper” and